abdulwhd964/Student-Management-System-Tim/README.md

 ### 6. JWT Token

-- Jwt token is handled to authenticate the user to access the resource
+- Jwt token is handled to authenticate the user to access the resource.

 ### 7. Integrated with React